Installation view, The Beautiful Room is Empty

 Photo credit: Mike Bragg

-From 2006-2017, Sarah lived in the Bay Area raising her two young children.
+From 2006 to 2017, Sarah lived in the San Francisco Bay Area raising her two young children.
 There she provided professional art consulting services to private individuals with a strong emphasis on educating contemporary collectors and fostering future patrons of the arts.
-She also did pro-bono consulting for a nonprofit arts organization and was a contributing writer for two online arts and culture publications.
+She also did pro-bono consulting for Art Practical, a nonprofit arts magazine, and was a contributing writer for two other online arts and culture publications.

 Opening Reception: The Beautiful Room is Empty